-The Institute's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, investment funds, bank indebtedness and accounts payable and accrued liabilities.
+The Institute's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, investment funds, convertible loans receivable (included within long-term investments) and accounts payable and accrued liabilities.

-Cash and cash equivalents, accounts receivable, bank indebtedness and accounts payable and accrued liabilities are initially measured at fair value and subsequently carried at amortized cost.
+Cash and cash equivalents, accounts receivable, and accounts payable and accrued liabilities are initially measured at fair value and subsequently carried at amortized cost.
 Short-term investments and investment funds are initially measured, and subsequently carried, at fair value with gains and losses recognized in investment income.
 Transaction costs incurred on the acquisition of financial instruments measured subsequently at fair value are expensed as incurred.
 All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized using the straight-line method.